kohei-us/mdds/doc/multi_type_vector.rst

 binary search in performing the lookup.

-block shifting performance and loop-unrolling factor
+Block shifting performance and loop-unrolling factor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The introduction of binary search in the block position lookup implementation